kontang5/Data-Structure-in-C/README.md

 2. `dev` -> `main`
 	- Open a Pull Request targeting the `main` branch
 	- Review and confirm all tests passed.
-	- Merge commit with simple title
+	- Merge commit with a simple title
 3. `hotfix`
 	- Open a Pull Request targeting the `main` branch
 	- Ensure CI passed
 	- `Cherry-pick` the commit from `main` into `dev`

-### Versioning

-Semantic versioning (e.g., 0.1.2)
-- Major: Incompatible API changes
-- Minor: Backward-compatible changes
-- Patch: bugfixes, tiny update